 Charles Alan Wright & Mary Kay Kane

 This study aid, from the Hornbook Series, features an overview of the Federal Court system.
 It is arranged topically by chapter on key issues in federal procedure and practice.
-Tables of cases, statutes, and court rules are included for ease of navigation.
+Tables of Cases, Statutes, and Court Rules are included for ease of navigation.
 The most recent edition of this title is the sixth edition, published in 2002.

 This study aid features an introduction to the study of civil procedure for law students.
 Chapters cover different basic topics in civil procedure.
 This aid also includes key terms and definitions at the beginning of each chapter relevant to that chapter's topic.
 Additionally, at the end of each chapter, it offers hypothetical problems together with explanations of applicable rules.

 This multi-volume treatise provides the text, explanations and annotations for the Federal Rules of Evidence.
 Annotations include the legislative history and an historical analysis for each rule.
 Additionally, other Federal Rules such as the Federal Rules of Criminal Procedure and Federal Rules of Appellate Procedure are offered the same treatment.
 It provides multiple tables for ease of searching.
 Updated regularly.